WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 The action between Styles and Nakamura was furious and back-and-forth, neither man grabbing an advantage for an extended period of time.

-Late in the bout, Styles attempted the Styles Clash but Nakamura fought out.
+Late in the bout, Styles attempted the Styles Clash, but Nakamura fought out.
 A second attempt was countered into a triangle choke by The Artist, who was unable to secure the victory.

 Styles recovered and mocked Nakamura's "bring it on" taunt and followed up moments later with a Phenomenal Forearm to the arena floor.

 A brief distraction from English allowed Nakamura to level his opponent and set up for a Kinshasa.
-Styles evaded the move and signaled for a Phenomenal Forearm but Rusev pulled him off the apron to draw the disqualification.
+Styles evaded the move and signaled for a Phenomenal Forearm, but Rusev pulled him off the apron to draw the disqualification.

-After the match, Jeff Hardy made the save and general manager Paige, busy tonight, announced a tag team match.
+After the match, Jeff Hardy made the save and Paige, busy tonight, announced a tag team match.

 Result